Scaffolded Management Brief Assignment

 - Structural reforms: Organizational changes or new authorities

-- Connect to Kettl Chapters 12: Address budgeting and performance concepts (cite specific tools or approaches)
+- Connect to Kettl Chapters 10 and 12: Address human capital and budgeting concepts (cite specific tools or approaches)

 Weekly Research Log